Kuranui College: Sports

+Pranks

 In 2014, students at the college put a "For Sale – Kuranui College" advertising sign at the school's entrance.
 The sign invited offers for the college, fooling teachers as well as other students.
 The sign is a prank, in keeping with the annual tradition of Year-13 students playing jokes on their last day of school before heading off on study leave.
+However, Kuranui College has imposed stricter policies on end-of-year senior pranks; by 2023, the faculty control the prank committed to limit what students could do.
+But we were unable to stop a student's unauthorised use of lube on door handles.